-The property is of non traditional timber frame construction externally clad with concrete panels (known as a Speyrock).
+The property is of non traditional timber frame construction externally clad with concrete panels.

 Due to the non traditional nature of the construction, a Structural Engineer will be able to carry out a full inspection over the entire subjects advising on the properties life expectancy and any necessary redial repairs.